 Blood glucose levels should be routinely checked at the following times:-

 Before Lunch

 Midmorning Time

-mid-afternoon
+mid-afternoon Time

 At the end of school day before afterschool clubs

-Before, during (every 30-45 minutes) and after exercise
+Before, during (every 30-4 5 mi nutes) and after exercise \square

 Target range for blood glucose is mmol/l.

-Some blood glucose meters will automatically transfer the test result to the stu For other blood glucose meters, the test result will need to be programmed in
+Some blood glucose meters will automatically transfer the test result to the student's insulin pump.
+For other blood glucose meters, the test result will need to be programmed into the insulin pump.

 Can student perform own blood glucose checks?
 Yes / No

-If Yes, do they require school staff supervision?
-Yes/No

-Names of staff to perform blood glucose tests/ supervise student carrying out glucose test.
-(Delete as applicable) their own blood
+Names of staff to perform blood glucose tests/ supervise student carrying out their own blood glucose test.
+(Delete as applicable)

--

-All staff named above should have received training by a Paediatric Diabetes S been assessed as competent to support the student in the management of the attached competency documents). •
+All staff named above should have received training by a Paediatric Diabetes Specialist Nurse and been assessed as competent to support the student in the management of their diabetes (see attached competency documents).

 Meals and snacks required

 Mid-morning snack:

 Lunch:

 Mid-afternoon snack:

 After school snack: